The Process

 Polis Report

 - The full Polis Report.
-Please note: you will not be able to download the 'raw data'.
+Please note: you will not be able to download the 'raw data' from any Polis exercise, given risk to privacy of participants.

 Explainer: How Polis Works | Groups and Their Opinions

-Polis takes the data and breaks the participants down into groups of people whose opinions differ significantly.
+Polis's algorithms takes the data (ie statements inputted and participant responses to these), then breaks the participants down into groups of people whose opinions converge or differ significantly.
 This does not mean that they don’t agree on anything, but more that their priorities lie in different places.

-In this case, it found three distinct groups (A, B and C).
+In July 2025, it found three distinct groups (A, B and C, seen in the results breakdown).

 Their opinions can be broadly defined as:

-- A (43 people; 3%) – in general voted negatively on most issues and passed little, but showed support for discussing XR internal strategy, actions and reform.
+- A (43 people; 3%) – in general voted negatively on most issues and passed on few statements.
+However, they showed support for discussing XR internal strategy, actions and reform.
+This offers scope to explore the tensions held by this group in relation to those aspects of how we work, either in a subsequent assembly or Polis exercise.

-- B (135 people; 11%) – in general voted positively on most issues and passed little; showed strongest support for discussing questions around structural and political change and engaging the public in the climate movement.
+- B (135 people; 11%) – in general voted positively on most issues and passed little.
+They showed strongest support for discussing questions around structural and political change and engaging the public in the climate movement.

 - C (1068 people; 86%) – in general voted positively on most issues, but passed regularly.
 They showed strongest support for discussing how to engage large numbers of people in the climate movement.